peterdonnellb/Oba-Rise-of-Kingdoms/README.md

 Each turn consists of:
 1. **Player Phase**: Move units, attack, use abilities, manage cities, research, etc.
 2. **End Turn** – All units heal 5 HP if they did not move/attack.
 Cities produce stockpile.
 Harbors produce ships.
 Gold income is calculated.
 3. **AI Phase** – All enemy tribes take their turns simultaneously (but processed sequentially).
+AI units use improved pathfinding to move towards targets.
 4. **Turn Counter** increments.
+5. **Auto-Save** – The game automatically saves every 3 turns without showing a popup.

 ### Movement & Pathfinding

 - Click a unit to select it.
 A popup appears with available actions.
 - To **Move**, click a highlighted (green) hex within movement range.
-Pathfinding finds the shortest route.
+The improved A*-style pathfinding finds the shortest route.
 - Terrain affects movement cost:
   - Plains/Desert: 1
   - Forest/Hill: 2
   - Mountain: 2 (but can be traversed)
   - Water: impassable for land units, passable for naval.
 - Units cannot move onto tiles occupied by enemy units (except to attack).
+- The AI uses the same pathfinding system and will move as far as possible toward its target within its movement range.

 ### Combat